mlz-ictrl/nicos/doc/source/protocols/daemon.rst

    :arg: The result of the dry run as a tuple of (estimated minimum time in
        seconds, dictionary of devices and their moving range).

+       If an exception occurred during simulation, the minimum time returned is -1.

 .. daemonevt:: showhelp

    The user requested help to be shown.